-The Magic Calendar is one of many potential Android-powered ideas.
-It’s part of a Japanese Android Experiments campaign but has the potential of being developed into an actual, commercial product.
-It responds to the challenge of having a calendar that combines the best features of paper and smartphone.
+The Magic Calendar is one of several promising Android-powered ideas.
+It’s part of a Japanese Android Experiments campaign.
+But it has the potential of being developed into an actual, commercial product.
+It answers the challenge of having a calendar that combines the best features of paper and smartphone.

 The calendar is always on, and this makes sharing events and schedules between people easier and more natural.
 However, one of its limitations is its dependence on a computer or phone when editing.
-The changes have to made first on Google Calendar before it is reflected on the Magic Calendar, Design Milk explains.
+The edits or changes must be made first on Google Calendar before it is reflected on the Magic Calendar, as Design Milk explains.

-Magic Calendar is not something totally new, but it is a bold idea that could be adapted a lot sooner than we think to make more homes and offices all over the world “paperless” places.
-This is another area where digital transformation can help make the world a better, and greener place to live in.
+Indeed, the Magic Calendar is not really completely new concept.
+But it is a bold idea that could be adapted a lot sooner than we think to make more homes and offices all over the world “paperless” places.
+This sphere is another area where digital transformation can help make the world a better and greener place to live in.